GreptimeTeam/docs/docs/v0.4/zh/developer-guide/metasrv/overview.md

 ```
 service Heartbeat {
   // Heartbeat, there may be many contents of the heartbeat, such as:
   // 1.
-Metadata to be registered to meta server and discoverable by other nodes.
+Metadata to be registered to metasrv and discoverable by other nodes.
   // 2.
 Some performance metrics, such as Load, CPU usage, etc.
   // 3.
 The number of computing tasks being executed.
   rpc Heartbeat(stream HeartbeatRequest) returns (stream HeartbeatResponse) {}